From Heart Surgery to Hospital-to-Home Therapy, Early Supports to Early Learning, Northwest Center Supports Jackson Every Step of the Way

 “Your first year feeding and taking care of a child is vital to their wellbeing for the rest of their life,” Kamille says.
 “The most important part of our day was getting Jackson fed.
 Natalie would talk to us, give a second opinion of ‘That’s normal or not normal’ or, ‘Yes, you should talk to a doctor about that’ or, ‘Here’s some referrals and resources; let me connect you with this person that might give you some more guidance.’
 It was a support system.”

 Jackson, who turns 3 in November, has since reached some major milestones.

-“We’ve been with Early Intervention services from the get-go.
+“We’ve been with Early Supports services from the get-go.
 On top of that, Jackson started going to Northwest Center Kids Early Learning at around 6 months old,” Nathan says.
 “We knew we couldn’t go to just any daycare because of Jackson’s feeding tube.”

 Still Connected, Still Thriving

 The family is grateful for the consistent support from Early Supports and Early Learning, especially their long relationship with their speech-language pathologist.